 What to do when a device is charging too slowly

-In some cases, the problem might not be with the device not charging at all, but rather with the device charging too slowly.
+In some cases, the problems charging your iPhone or iPad might not be with the device not charging at all, but rather with the device charging too slowly.
 Here are some things you can try in this scenario:

-- Use a higher-watt power adapter – This is especially the case with the iPhone 6 Plus/6s Plus and with iPads, but using a low-watt power adapter like those supplied with smaller iPhones are going to make your larger device’s battery take forever to charge.
+- Use a higher-watt power adapter – This is especially the case with the older iPhones and iPads, but using a low-watt power adapter like those supplied with smaller iPhones are going to make your larger device’s battery take forever to charge.
 Use a higher-watt power adapter like the 10W version that is provided with many iPad models.
 Devices capable of faster charging will utilize this to charge more quickly.

 - Use a different USB port – On some computers, some USB ports are able to provide more power than others.
-As discussed above, the iPhone 6 Plus/6s Plus and iPads are capable of faster charging because of their high battery capacity, and Apple’s latest MacBook models support higher power outputs to help charge more quickly, but not all computers do; take this into consideration.
+As discussed above, older iPhones and iPads are capable of faster charging because of their high battery capacity, and Apple’s latest MacBook models support higher power outputs to help charge more quickly, but not all computers do; take this into consideration.